jameslawler/notes/docs/portuguese/verbs/todo/levar.md

 3. Conveying Information:

-   - Portuguese: transmitir informações - ex: Vocês levarão as notícias ao chefe imediatamente.
+   - Portuguese: Transmitir informações - ex: Vocês levarão as notícias ao chefe imediatamente.
    - English: Convey information - e.g: You will bring the news to the boss immediately.

 ## Exercises